Brussels Airport-Zaventem railway station: Development

+2016 Brussels bombings

-After the bomb attacks of 22 March 2016 the station was closed and all trains were either deviated or cancelled until further notice.
-Shuttle bus services were put in place between Zaventem station and the airport.
+After the bomb attacks of 22 March 2016, the station was closed and all trains were either deviated or cancelled until further notice.
+Shuttle bus services were put in place between Zaventem railway station and the airport.
 The airport station itself was undamaged, but it is connected to a part of the airport building that was severely damaged during the attacks.

-With the Schuman-Josaphat tunnel entering into service on 4 April 2016, a new connection was established to connect Brussels Airport directly to the stations of the EU quarter—Brussels-Schuman and Brussels-Luxembourg.
-This brought the travel time between the Airport and the EU quarter to about 15 minutes.
+With the Schuman-Josaphat tunnel entering into service on 4 April 2016, a new connection was established to connect Brussels Airport directly to the stations of the European Quarter (Brussels-Schuman and Brussels-Luxembourg).
+This brought the travel time between the airport and the European Quarter to about 15 minutes.
 The tunnel was originally scheduled to open on 12 December 2015, but it was delayed due to the Brussels lockdown.
 When it eventually opened in April 2016, it could not yet be used to its full potential as the airport station remained closed following the Brussels bombings.

 Train service to the airport station resumed on 22 April 2016, temporarily using the entrance/exit of the old airport station.
 On 8 June 2016, service via the regular station resumed.